scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 - `OptDataLen`: Unsigned 8-bit integer denoting the length of the `OptData` field of this option in bytes.
 - `OptData`: Variable-length field.
 Option-type specific data.

-The options within a header must be processed strictly in the order they appear in the header.
+The options within a header MUST be processed strictly in the order they appear in the header.
 This is to prevent a receiver from, for example, scanning through the header looking for a specific option and processing this option prior to all preceding ones.

 Individual options may have specific alignment requirements, to ensure that multibyte values within the `OptData` fields have natural boundaries.
 The alignment requirement of an option is specified using the notation "xn+y".
-This means that the `OptType` must appear at an integer multiple of x bytes from the start of the header, plus y bytes.
+This means that the `OptType` MUST appear at an integer multiple of x bytes from the start of the header, plus y bytes.
 For example:

 - `2n`: means any 2-bytes offset from the start of the header.
 - `4n+2`: means any 4-bytes offset from the start of the header, plus 2 bytes.